shaik1002/biggitlabbomb/doc/security/rate_limits.md

 ## Configurable limits

-You can set these rate limits in the **Admin** area of your instance:
+You can set these rate limits in the Admin Area of your instance:

 - [Import/Export rate limits](../administration/settings/import_export_rate_limits.md)
 - [Issue rate limits](../administration/settings/rate_limit_on_issues_creation.md)